Welcome to my Matched Betting Guide where I explain in simple terms exactly how it works and you can start making money from it as soon as possible.

 Take your time understanding this type of bet.
 Even regular sports gamblers may not have heard or understand what a lay bet is, even though it’s relatively simple.
 So don’t worry this would be new territory for many people.

 A Lay Bet is a bet on the outcome not to win.
-(Or if you prefer, it’s a bet on the outcome to lose).
+(Or if you prefer, it’s a bet on the outcome to lose or against it happening.

 You can’t place lay bets at bookmakers.
 This is probably why people generally haven’t heard of them or understand them.